-Are you part of a lab that deserves recognition, or do you know a group that has?
+Are you part of a team that deserves recognition, or do you know a group that does?
 Nominate them now!

 What you’ll win